Jae '24

 College of Visual and Performing Arts

-Major: Environmental + Interior Design [EDI]
+Major: Environmental and Interior Design

 Minor: Architecture

-Minor: Information Technology, Design, and Startups [IDS]
+Minor: Information Technology, Design, and Startups

 Describe your Syracuse experience in a couple of sentences.